 Within months of Papineau beginning his technology sergeant role, the coronavirus pandemic hit Michigan, activating the state’s emergency operations center.

-As all conservation officers do, Papineau adapted quickly, assisting the divisions emergency management operations.
+As all conservation officers do, Papineau adapted quickly, assisting the division’s emergency management operations.

 “As public servants, we are the DNR’s representatives for the Michigan Emergency Management Plan and work closely with the Michigan State Police Emergency Management and Homeland Security Division and other state agencies to ensure the welfare of Michigan residents and visitors,” said Capt.
 Jen Wolf, who oversees emergency management operations with Chief Hagler.